 His answer was simple,

 Anupama Gowda, Workbench Project’s other Founder Director, is the hand that runs Workbench Projects.
 She is a master of ceremonies, operations and logistics, making sure that everything is right where it needs to be.
 Her passion is to nurture creativity: developing the right conditions to spark and set off a thousand creative pursuits.
 She led Kali-Kalisu, a joint initiative of the Goethe-Institut/Max Mueller Bhavan and India Foundation for the Arts staying grounded to grassroots work.
 As Founder Director of Open Minds Education Initiatives initiated an alternate pre-school in Shivamogga.
-As former Director of Brains for Science and Technology Aided Reforms in Society (BrainSTARS) spearheaded thier pioneering maths activity centre called NumberNagar.
+As former Director of Brains for Science and Technology Aided Reforms in Society (BrainSTARS) spearheaded their pioneering maths activity centre called NumberNagar.
 She is the Managing Trustee of a not-for-profit organisation called Yuva Chintana Foundation and is on the Board of Nrityagram, an Odissi Dance Gurukul.

 We raised her the same question as Pavan, and this is what she has to say,

-“The whole point of Maker Faire 2017, is to not only to bring exceptional makers to the forefront, but also to build the environment for these established creative doers and thinkers to create collectively and inspire others in a chain reaction that doesn’t ever end!”
+“The whole point of Maker Faire 2017, is to not only to bring exceptional makers to the forefront, but also to build the environment for these established creative doers and thinkers to create collectively and inspire others in a chain reaction that doesn’t end!”

 “A man makes his own reality.”

 Abiding by the quote, Hemadri Nagaraj wants to be someone who enables people to do just that.
 He is currently the driving force for Maker Faire Bengaluru, as the Marketing & Business Development Manager at Workbench Projects.
-Having completed his Bachelor’s Degree in Mechanical Engineering from Bangalore Institute of Technology, Hemadri has been the curator for TEDxBITBangalore live speaker event for consecutive terms; and has been an active part of the organizing team for Bengaluru Mini Maker Faire 2016, and Idea Currency 2016.
-He a highly driven, hard-working individual, who is a dependable team player with immense entrepreneurial aspirations.
+Having completed his Bachelor’s degree in Mechanical Engineering from Bangalore Institute of Technology, Hemadri has been the curator for TEDxBITBangalore live speaker event for consecutive terms; and has been an active part of the organizing team for Bengaluru Mini Maker Faire 2016, and Idea Currency 2016.
+He is a highly driven, hard-working individual, who is a dependable team player with immense entrepreneurial aspirations.

 Apart from his business pursuits and using his flair in networking, Hemadri is passionate towards humanitarian services and organizations catering to the same.
 He is the co-founder of The VOICE-B.I.T., Bengaluru, which aims at creating a safer campus environment, standing up for gender equality and women empowerment.